 “My father has this gun he wants to give me, but it’s unregistered.” or “Is it okay if I bring an unregistered gun to use during my CHL class?”
 It is amazing how often we hear something like that from one of our students.
+THERE IS NO GUN REGISTRATION IN TEXAS!
+That is also true of most of the states except for a few on the East Coast or West Coast.
+The ones on a political map we typically call “blue” states.

-Since most of our movies and television originate in either New York or Hollywood and those places do have gun registration, the movie makers don’t know any better and apparently neither to movie watchers.
+Since most of our movies and television originate in either New York or Hollywood and those places do have gun registration, the movie makers don’t know any better and apparently neither do movie watchers.
 As a result, throughout our society ordinary folks believe that if they have a gun that’s unregistered, they’re committing some sort of crime.
 The anti-gun crowd loves it that people believe this.
 In fact, the anti-gun crowd wishes it were true.
 But, it’s not.

 Both the Gun Control Act of 1968 and the National Firerams Act imposed a number of restrictions upon the ownership and transfer of firearms.
 However the Firearm Owners Protection Act of 1986 specifically states: